fader111/nextblog2/src/content/homepage/_index.md

 # Features
 features:
-  - title: "The State Of The Art Solutions for Business in domains"
+  - title: "The State Of The Art Solutions for Business in Various Domains"
     image: "/images/service-1.png"
     content: "Our competencies cover the following industries"
     bulletpoints: